j-ulrich/jquery-simulate-ext/doc/key-sequence.md

 Special Characters and keyCodes
 -------------------------------
 The values of the `keyCode` and `which` properties for `keyup` and `keydown` events are not consistent across browsers.
-At least for the alphanumeric characters and for "meta" keys (Control, Space, Esc, leftarrow, ...) the values are consistent but the values differ for special characters.
+For the alphanumeric characters and for "meta" keys (Control, Space, Esc, leftarrow, ...), the values are consistent but the values differ for special characters.
 To keep the plugin simple, the current implementation assumes a US keyboard, it uses the same key codes like InternetExplorer for all browsers and the support of special characters is limited to